Fisker finalizes deal with Foxconn to make EVs in U.S. starting in 2023

 Foxconn aims to provide components or services to 10% of the world’s EVs by 2025 to 2027, posing a threat to established automakers by allowing technology companies a shortcut to competing in the vehicle market.

-Last month, Foxconn, known for making iPhones in China for Apple Inc (AAPL.O), drastically scaled back a plan for a $10 billion factory in Wisconsin that was originally announced in 2017 and was supposed to build cutting-edge flat-panel display screens. read more
+Last month, Foxconn, known for making iPhones in China for Apple Inc, drastically scaled back a plan for a $10 billion factory in Wisconsin that was originally announced in 2017 and was supposed to build cutting-edge flat-panel display screens.

 Our Standards: The Thomson Reuters Trust Principles.